-- CLO 1: Understand fundamentals of java programming such as variables, conditional and iterative execution, methods, etc - CLO 2: Implement java applications based on inheritances, packages and collections. - CLO 3: Analyze the concept of exception handling mechanism and multithreading. - CLO 4: Design the java applications using Java applet and Event handling and develop java applications using AWT and Swings.
+- CO 1: Understand fundamentals of java programming such as variables, conditional and iterative execution, methods, etc. - CO 2: Understand the principles of inheritance. - CO 3: Analyze the concept of exception handling mechanism. - CO 4: Design the java applications using Java applet and Event handling and develop java applications using AWT and Swings.